knc6/knc6/README.md

 ### Hi there 👋

 My name is Kamal Choudhary.
-I am a researcher scientist at NIST, MD, USA contracted through Theiss research, La Jolla.
+I am a researcher scientist at National Institute of Standards and Technology (NIST), MD, USA.
 My research interests are focused on atomistic materials design using classical, quantum, and machine learning methods.
 In particular, I have developed JARVIS database and tools (https://jarvis.nist.gov/) that hosts publicly available datasets for millions of material properties.
+I am an associate editor of the Journal Nature:NPJ Computational Materials (https://www.nature.com/npjcompumats/editors) and editorial board member of Materials Today Communications and Nature:Scientific Data.
 I am the CEO and founder of a small business DeepMaterials LLC (https://www.deepmaterials.org/).
-I am an associate editor of the Journal Nature's NPJ Computational Materials and editorial board member of Materials Today Communications.

 Here are some links that might interest you: